Seeking for Outliers: Artistic Exploration of Data through Creative Practice The PhD Final Exhibition by Younghui Kim

 Here is the quickly printed postcard with the artwork, ‘Out-Layers – Seoul 2018‘ – screen version.
 I had to rush out to the printer during the exhibition as I had a very limited time to prepare.
 Fortunately, the art exhibition has gotten strong feedbacks in the sense of sharing my artistic view of data from the Seoul audience.

-In the age of massive data where our action, decisions and opinions are digitally traced, hyper-connected and shared in many technologically developed societies, the artist questions about how our everyday lives are expressed and influenced through data.
 This series is composed of 3 artworks; two of them are in a set of a wearable and a screen projection piece of live data associated with Seoul.

 Out-Layers – Seoul 2018